elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### just values

-Function which accepts a dictionary of key-value pairs and returns a new array of only the values.
+Function which accepts a dictionary of key-value pairs and returns a new array of just the values.
 ```swift
 func justValues(dict: Dictionary<AnyHashable, AnyHashable>) -> [AnyHashable] {
     return Array(dict.values)